avarisclari/Single-Line-Hello-World/README.md

-Single-Line-Hello-World
+Single Line Hello World
 =======================

-Every language hello world on a single line.
+This is my attempt to have every single hello world in each language on a single line (per language file).
+It's merely for visual effect on how whitespace can affect the programmer.